grabz8/solipsis/readme.txt

 Check you installed correctly the DirectX SDK August 2007 (at least ;-) )
 - C:\Program Files\Microsoft DirectX SDK (August 2007) present
 - the env. var.
 DXSDK is defined

+VoiceEngine:
+Download the BOOST package release 1.34.1 (because some bugs found into pool in 1.35), unzip it and define your BOOST_ROOT env. var.
+Download the FMOD EX package, install it and define your FMOD_PATH env. var. (eg. C:\Program Files\FMOD SoundSystem\FMOD Programmers API Win32\api)

 Get SVN repository for Solipsis